E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

   ``UNITS``).

 * CV Documentation: all CVs are created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
-The returned function can be appied to a ``Trajectory``.
+The returned function can be applied to a ``Trajectory``.
 CVs with components should specify the ``components=["c1", "c2", "c3", ...]`` keyword and the corresponding PLUMED keywords in the ``definition``.